Patsy Rowlands: Later years

 Towards the end of her life, Rowlands appeared in several revivals of major musicals such as Oliver! at the London Palladium and My Fair Lady at the Theatre Royal, Drury Lane.

 Rowlands later television credits include The Cazalets, The Canterbury Tales, The Cater Street Hangman, Get Well Soon, Vanity Fair, Murder Most English, and Bottom for the BBC.
 In 2002, she was a guest on the paranormal series Most Haunted.
 Rowlands took part in several DVD audio commentaries along with other surviving stars of the Carry On films in 2003.

-Death
+Illness and death

-Rowlands developed breast cancer and had to abandon her plans to become an acting teacher, and quietly retire.
-She died of the disease in an East Sussex hospice, three days after her 74th birthday.
-She was survived by her only son, Alan (born 1963).
+Rowlands developed breast cancer, abandoned her plans to become an acting teacher and retired.
+She died of the disease in an East Sussex hospice, aged 74.